FullScreenShenanigans/Documentation/Storage.md

 StateHoldr is a module for tracking changes of items in ItemsHolder in objects called collections.
 Changes are key-value pairs of attributes for items and values.
-A collection is a group of these changes keyed by the respective item name.
+A collection describes how named items in a group have been changed.
+For each item in the group, the collection will store a key-value pair of attributes and new values.
-Collections describe how items have changed.
+For example, the "garage" collection that contains a "car" item with "color" and "name" changes could be described as:

 ```typescript
 let garage: { [i:string]: any } = {